crispruby/daniel_rozek_sports/_pages/about.md

 ---
 ## My Journey
 From a young age, I’ve been drawn to movement, creativity, and challenge.
-I grew up playing soccer and cycling, and later dedicated over a decade to Tae-Kwon-Do, earning my 2nd-degree black belt and teaching for seven years.
+I grew up playing soccer and cycling, and later dedicated over a decade to Tae-Kwon-Do, earning my second degree black belt and teaching for seven years.
 The core values of Tae-Kwon-Do:**Courtesy, Integrity, Perseverance, Self-Control, and Indomitable Spirit** continue to shape how I live and train.
 I also live with epilepsy and autism.
 Diagnosed with epilepsy as a baby, it reawakened at age seven and has presented ongoing medical challenges.
 One limitation is that I can’t drive, but I’ve adapted by cycling everywhere including sports, appointments, errands, and for fun.
 Staying active helps me manage my health and maintain a fit body, and my health issue.

 ---